ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 The example below shows multi-row selection.

 - Property `rowSelection='multiple'` is set to enable multiple row selection.
-Selecting multiple rows can be achieved by holding down <kbd>Ctrl</kbd> and mouse clicking the rows.
-A range of rows can be selected by using <kbd>Shift</kbd>.
+Selecting multiple rows can be achieved by holding down <kbd>^ Ctrl</kbd> and mouse clicking the rows.
+A range of rows can be selected by using <kbd>⇧ Shift</kbd>.

 <grid-example title='Multiple Row Selection' name='multiple-row-selection' type='generated'></grid-example>

 ### Example: Multi Select With Click

 The example below shows multi-select with click.
-Clicking multiple rows will select a range of rows without the need for <kbd>Ctrl</kbd> or <kbd>Shift</kbd> keys.
+Clicking multiple rows will select a range of rows without the need for <kbd>^ Ctrl</kbd> or <kbd>⇧ Shift</kbd> keys.
 Clicking a selected row will deselect it.
-This is useful for touch devices where <kbd>Ctrl</kbd> and <kbd>Shift</kbd> clicks are not available.
+This is useful for touch devices where <kbd>^ Ctrl</kbd> and <kbd>⇧ Shift</kbd> clicks are not available.

 - Property `rowMultiSelectWithClick=true` is set to enable multiple row selection with clicks.
-- Clicking multiple rows will select multiple rows without needing to press <kbd>Ctrl</kbd> or <kbd>Shift</kbd> keys.
+- Clicking multiple rows will select multiple rows without needing to press <kbd>^ Ctrl</kbd> or <kbd>⇧ Shift</kbd> keys.
 - Clicking a selected row will deselect that row.

 <grid-example title='Multi Select With Click' name='multi-select-single-click' type='generated'></grid-example>